top of page

 Event Details:

-The user can return here to view, edit, or share event details with band members.
+From here, users can view, edit, or share event details with band members.
+We also added a booking feature for accommodations.

 bandrise event details tab